Installation

 Open MPI : 4.1.2 (https://www.open-mpi.org/software/ompi/v4.1/).

-HYPRE : 2.20.0 (https://github.com/hypre-space/hypre/tree/master) (check version in /src/CMakeLists.txt).
+HYPRE : 2.20.0 (https://github.com/hypre-space/hypre/tree/master - check version in /src/CMakeLists.txt).

 HDF5 : 1.12.1 (https://www.hdfgroup.org/downloads/hdf5/).

-Prior to install TOSCA, we suggest to create a folder named software
+Prior to install TOSCA, we suggest to create a folder named software inside $HOME, where the PETSc, TOSCA and potentially other libraries directories will be located.

 In order to compile TOSCA on your system, please follow these steps: